anthonyborriello/Fast-Python-Mail/README.md

-# Fast Python Mail (fpmail)
+# Fast Python Mail (FPM)

-Fast Python Mail (FPM) is a simple Python script that allows you to send emails with attachments quickly and easily.
-It's designed for non-commercial projects, making it ideal for personal or small-scale use.
+Fast Python Mail (FPM) is a simple Python script designed to swiftly send emails with attachments.
+It offers a hassle-free solution for sending emails and is well-suited for non-commercial projects, making it ideal for personal or small-scale use.

 ## Features

-- Sends emails with attachments effortlessly.
+- Effortlessly sends emails with attachments.
-- Easy to use and understand.
+- Simple and intuitive to use.
-- Customizable for your specific needs.
+- Customizable to suit your specific requirements.
+- Ability to handle various email providers, not limited to Gmail.

 ## Usage